 Data from STAAR testing is used to evaluate each student’s readiness for the next grade/course or for postsecondary education and to further evaluate the effectiveness of DPISD curriculum and instruction.
-It is also used to determine state and federal accountability ratings under the state accountability and the federal accountability system, or AYP (Adequate Yearly Progress).
+It is also used to determine state and federal accountability ratings under state accountability and the federal accountability systems.

 Assessments required by the state and federal governments include:

 - STAAR - In Spring 2012, the State of Texas Assessments of Academic Readiness (STAAR) replaced the Texas Assessment of Knowledge and Skills (TAKS).

 - The STAAR program at grades 3–8 assesses Mathematics (3-8), Reading (3-8), Science (5 & 8) and Social Studies (8).

 - High school End-of-Course (EOC) assessments include Algebra I, Biology, English I (combined Reading and Writing), English II (combined Reading and Writing), and U.S. History.
 Passing all EOC exams is a requirement for graduation.